ziniuguo/Kozy_Hotel/README.md

 ```

 ## Caching
+### Usage
 Server side caching is currently used for hotel search function.
-However, it is suitable for other GET request as well.
+However, it is suitable for other GET requests as well.

 Cache expiration time can be set when used.
 ```javascript